-• If a secondary Policy Server with a supported version is added or edited but the version does not match the primary Policy Server, Directory Services settings cannot be inherited.

-If the Inherit from the primary Policy Server option has been checked but the versions don't match, the Directory Services settings for the secondary Policy Server are left available for entry.
-When it can be determined that the Policy Server versions match, the Directory settings are copied from the primary Policy Server to the secondary, and the settings for the secondary Policy Server are disabled.

-In the management console, use the Policy Server Map on the Status > Deployment page to view the version of each Policy Server

-- If the version of the Log Database (upgraded when Log Server is upgraded) does not match the version of the various reporting tools: - Emails sent by presentation reports scheduled jobs will include specific text indicating that the versions are different. - Access to investigative reports is allowed, but may require entering a new Log Database connection in the Investigative Reports > Options page.

-If the database has been upgraded but investigative reports has not, you will need to connect to an older database.
-Until that happens, investigative report scheduled jobs may fail.

-Note that if the investigative reports tool has been upgraded, but the Log Database has not, the connection to the database will not require a change and scheduled jobs should run as expected.

-- WebCatcher will not run and an appropriate message will be added to the webcatcher.log file. - Use of the Import Sample Data option for Threats dashboard data on the Settings > Reporting > Dashboard page is not supported. - You can set up connections to a Log Database with the same version or a more recent version than the Log Server version on the Settings > Reporting > Log Server page.
-This can be used in distributed Log Server environments for Log Servers that have not yet been upgraded. - As a best practice, for upgrades from v7.8.4 v8.1, if a Policy Server has been upgraded, avoid adding a policy exception that includes Referer sites.
-Policy Servers and Filtering Services that have not been upgraded will permit general access to the sites in the URL list.
+- If a secondary Policy Server with a supported version is added or edited but the version does not match the primary Policy Server, Directory Services settings cannot be inherited. - If the Inherit from the primary Policy Server option has been checked but the versions don't match, the Directory Services settings for the secondary Policy Server are left available for entry.
+When it can be determined that the Policy Server versions match, the Directory settings are copied from the primary Policy Server to the secondary, and the settings for the secondary Policy Server are disabled. - In the Forcepoint Security Manager, use the Policy Server Map on the Status > Deployment page to view the version of each Policy Server - If the version of the Log Database (upgraded when Log Server is upgraded) does not match the version of the various reporting tools: - Emails sent by presentation reports scheduled jobs will include specific text indicating that the versions are different. - Access to investigative reports is allowed, but may require entering a new Log Database connection in the Investigative Reports > Options page. - If the database has been upgraded but investigative reports has not, you will need to connect to an older database.
+Until that happens, investigative report scheduled jobs may fail. - Note that if the investigative reports tool has been upgraded, but the Log Database has not, the connection to the database will not require a change and scheduled jobs should run as expected. - WebCatcher will not run and an appropriate message will be added to the webcatcher.log file. - Use of the Import Sample Data option for Threats dashboard data on the Settings > Reporting > Dashboard page is not supported. - You can set up connections to a Log Database with the same version or a more recent version than the Log Server version on the Settings > Reporting > Log Server page.
+This can be used in distributed Log Server environments for Log Servers that have not yet been upgraded. - As a best practice, for upgrades from v7.8.4 or v8.1, if a Policy Server has been upgraded, avoid adding a policy exception that includes Referer sites.
+Policy Servers and Filtering Services that have not been upgraded will permit general access to the sites in the URL list. - With v8.4, data for each Policy Server (including those without a SIEM solution) is sent to all SIEM solutions configured for other Policy Servers assigned to the same Policy Broker.
+As a result, when upgrading from v8.3, if, in the 8.3 deployment, SIEM solutions have been configured for different Policy Servers under the same Policy Broker, upgrading any Policy Server to v8.4 will result in logs from all Policy Servers being sent to the upgraded Policy Server.

+©2017 Forcepoint.
+Forcepoint and the FORCEPOINT logo are trademarks of Forcepoint.
+Raytheon is a registered trademark of Raytheon Company.
+All other trademarks used in this document are the property of their respective owners.